 Additionally, between 6 pm and 9 pm, Wojcicki doesn’t check her email, allowing her to switch off entirely.
-This strategy has two benefits; Wojcicki gets to refresh her mind but also has to ruthlessly prioritize throughout the day to achieve this goal making her more efficient.
-She’s become a powerful symbol of a working mother at the c-suite exec level, and her success instills a sense of safety for working mothers and companies alike.
+This strategy has two benefits.
+For starters, Wojcicki gets to refresh her mind.
+She also has to ruthlessly prioritize throughout the day to achieve this goal.
+This makes her more efficient.
+She’s become a powerful symbol of a working mother at the c-suite exec level.
+Her success instills a sense of safety for working mothers and companies alike.

-These issues will become increasingly important, primarily since women with college degrees in the workforce who were parents to young children increased during the pandemic.
+These issues will become increasingly important.
+This is primarily since women with college degrees in the workforce who were parents to young children increased during the pandemic.
 Wojcicki shows again how she is ahead of the curve when spotting profitable business trends.
 Under her leadership, YouTube’s percentage of female employees has risen from 24% to 30%.

 3) Be agile in your response to criticism

-There are always issues when a business grows too fast, especially when content is freely able to be uploaded by any consumer without checks.
-YouTube has faced its fair share of criticism around content guidelines, and this issue has resurfaced and been dealt with many times.
-In 2019 after an issue involving children, Wojcicji disabled comments on videos involving children and later in the year created a system where creators had to flag their videos as family-friendly.
+There are always issues when a business grows too fast, especially when consumers can freely upload content without checks.
+YouTube has come under its fair share of criticism around content guidelines, and this issue has resurfaced and been dealt with many times.
+In 2019 after an issue involving children, Wojcicji disabled comments on videos involving children.
+Later in the year, she created a system where creators had to flag their videos as family-friendly.

 Over a billion Youtube users upload 500 hours of content every minute.
 This new process removed over a million videos in 6 months, with 75% removed without a single user viewing the video.
 This update is especially important as YouTube has announced its next venture into children’s learning.
-After the pandemic, the market for homeschooling opened up tenfold.
+After the pandemic hit, the market for homeschooling opened up tenfold.
 YouTube is constantly updating its privacy rules to keep children as safe as possible on the platform.
-However, this is not a cut and dry issue, and each update comes with fresh concerns that could impact people’s freedom of speech.
-YouTube being the internet’s second-largest website and Wojcicki being considered the ‘gatekeeper of the internet’ means these companies wield large amounts of power.
+However, this is not a cut-and-dry issue, and each update comes with fresh concerns that could impact people’s freedom of speech.
+Keep in mind that YouTube is the internet’s second-largest website.
+At the same time, Susan Wojcicki is considered the ‘gatekeeper of the internet.’
+These combined factors mean these companies wield large amounts of power.

 Spiderman’s famous quote, ‘with great power comes great responsibility,’ must ring in Wojcicki’s ears daily.

-While her roles at work and at home are demanding, Wojcicki has shown no sign of stress.
-Recently called ‘the most measured person in tech’ by the New York Times, Wojcicki is calm and measured in her manner and leadership style.
+While her roles at work and at home are demanding, Susan Wojcicki has shown no sign of stress.
+In fact, she has recently been called ‘the most measured person in tech’ by the New York Times.
+Wojcicki is calm and measured in her manner and leadership style.
 She’s refused to bow to public pressure and delivered every update of YouTube’s guidelines in her characteristic measured manner.

 If Wojcicki had to sum up her philosophy with one piece of advice, she would say, “I don’t follow the rules.”
 This summary may come as a surprise.
 However, in hindsight, a woman who decides to buy a company she discovered via her children and is putting constant pressure on the technology world to hire women is not someone who follows the status quo.

-Throughout her career in marketing and product management, she’s earned many accolades, including being named the most important person in advertising in 2014 and the most powerful woman on the internet in 2015.
+Throughout her career in marketing and product management, she’s earned many accolades.
+These include recognition as the most important person in advertising in 2014 and the most powerful woman on the internet in 2015.
 Her career-defining moment of acquiring YouTube on the ground floor before transforming it into the 2 billion user juggernaut it is today takes talent.
-But Wojcicki notes that talent is just hard work and lots and lots of failure.
+Wojcicki notes that talent is just hard work and lots and lots of failure.
 Failure that you derive lessons from.